Assessment and results

 ZN Grades, What do they mean?

 A ZN grade means that you have been granted a deferred or supplementary assessment.
-This may be because you applied for special consideration for a deferred exam, or that your faculty is going to offer you the opportunity to complete a supplementary assessment.
+This may be because you applied for special consideration for a deferred exam, or that your school is going to offer you the opportunity to complete a supplementary assessment.
 We advise that you check your email for information about the supplementary assessment or contact your Course Coordinator to discuss your situation and any arrangements for the Supplementary Assessment.

 If you don’t understand the marks or written feedback that you received for an assignment, the first thing you can do is to contact your lecturer or tutor and request a time to meet to discuss your feedback.
 It is recommended that you email, make sure you provide your name, student number, and which course (subject) and assignment you are enquiring about.
 Often being able to discuss and ask questions about your feedback is helpful and will put you in a good position to prepare your next assignment for the course.